jasondohertyactiveops/Github-CiQ-Automation/.docs/llm/UI/TESTCASE_INSTRUCTIONS.md

 ## Example Workflow

-**Creating TC25057-ValidCredentialsLogin.md:**
+**Creating a test case for valid login:**

 1. **Fetch from Azure:**
    - Title: "User with valid credentials is able to login"
-   - Steps: Vague, just says "User is able to activate... and login"
+   - Steps: Vague, just says "User is able to login"
    - Issue: Not detailed enough

 2. **Check Cypress:**
-   - File: `cypress/e2e/Global/LoginPage.cy.js`
+   - File: `cypress/e2e/Feature/Page.cy.js`
    - Test: "should be successful with valid credentials"
    - Actually tests:
      ```javascript